codus/codelog/README.md

 ```

 The `changelog_template.md.erb` file will be used to create/update your `CHANGELOG.MD` file.
-You can change this file structure to your desired `CHANGELOG.MD` model atany time.
-The defaul template uses this structure:
+You can change this file structure to your desired `CHANGELOG.MD` model at any time.
+The default template uses this structure:

 ```
 # Title